The lack of influence of the scalar hair on the DC conductivity: Conclusions and further prospects

 Future studies are suggested to examine the role of disformal transformations on axionic solutions, which could offer new insights into the effects of these transformations on the structure of black hole solutions and their corresponding transport properties.
 Indeed, we know that through a disformal transformation, solutions in the beyond-Horndeski class can be mapped to solutions belonging to the broader DHOST class \cite{BenAchour:2016cay}.
 This raises the question of whether, in this more general framework, the primary hair could have a direct influence on transport properties.
 Exploring this possibility requires analyzing how the disformal transformation modifies the structure of the coupling functions and whether these modifications lead to explicit dependencies of transport coefficients on the hair parameter.
 It is not entirely clear whether disformal transformations, which are typically used to map solutions belonging to scalar-tensor theory classes, can be applied in a more general context.
 In our case, the models we are working with also involve an electromagnetic field and axionic fields.
 As a result, it is not obvious that disformal transformations can act within this broader setup.
 A first step in addressing this question would be to explore how solutions from scalar-tensor theories, which include both a Maxwell field and axionic fields, are mapped through a disformal transformation.
 This would help to clarify whether such transformations can be extended to these more complex models and provide a better understanding of their implications in modified gravity theories.

 We have considered the possibility of a nonlinear action for the axions through the k-essence parameter, which impacts the DC conductivity.
 Similarly, we could have explored a nonlinear Maxwell Lagrangian as $\left(F_{\mu\nu}F_{\mu\nu}\right)^p$ \cite{Hassaine:2007py, Hassaine:2008pw}, where the parameter $p$ would also influence the DC conductivity calculation.
-This approach highlights how modifications to the field's kinetic terms, whether via the axionic or electromagnetic sector, can affect transport properties in holographic models.
-Nonlinear actions in both sectors introduce additional degrees of freedom, allowing for more complex behaviors in momentum dissipation and conductivity.
+This approach could highlight how modifications to the field's kinetic terms, whether via the axionic or electromagnetic sector, can affect transport properties in holographic models.
+In the same register, it would be interesting to consider more general nonlinear electrodynamics, for which black hole solutions have recently been studied, see e. g. \cite{Ayon-Beato:2024vph,Barrientos:2024umq}.
+It would be worthwhile to investigate whether their extensions remain viable in the presence of axions.

 The initial objective of this work was to determine the extent to which the primary hair of axionic black hole solutions could influence holographic properties through the calculation of transport coefficients.
 Through our analysis, we have become convinced that no matter how general the theories accommodating these hairy solutions may be, the DC conductivity remains insensitive to the hair parameter.
 Nevertheless, it would be interesting to have a formal proof on our intuition, and we leave it for a further work.